-Englishman becomes world's oldest man at 111
+Englishman Becomes World's Oldest Man at 111

-The world’s oldest man says the secret to his long life is luck, moderation — and fish and chips every Friday.
-Englishman John Alfred Tinniswood , 111, has been confirmed as the new holder of the title by Guinness World Records .
+John Alfred Tinniswood , born in Liverpool in 1912, has been confirmed as the world's oldest man at the age of 111.
+He attributes his long life to luck, moderation, and his weekly tradition of eating fish and chips .

-It follows the death of the Venezuelan record-holder, Juan Vicente Pérez, this month at the age of 114.
-Gisaburo Sonobe from Japan, who was next longest-lived, died March 31 at 112.
+Tinniswood received a certificate from Guinness World Records at his care home in Southport, England.
+He served in the British Army Pay Corps during World War II.

-World's Oldest Man John Alfred Tinniswood Guinness World Records Longevity Fish And Chips
+John Alfred Tinniswood Oldest Man Guinness World Records Liverpool Fish And Chips British Army Pay Corps

 United States Latest News, United States Headlines